netmeld/netmeld/datastore/graphers/nmdb-graph-network/README.md

 During build, icons should be placed in the `nmdb-graph-network/images` folder, which is copied during build installation to the `NETMELD_IMAGE_DIR` directory specified in CMakeLists.txt.
-At runtime, the tool will recursively search the folder specified by the `icons-folder` option for a graphic file corresponding to the `device-type` and place the path in the graph.
-For example, a `device-type` of cisco will look for `images/cisco.*`.
+At run-time, the tool will recursively search the folder specified by the `icons-folder` option for a graphic file corresponding to the `device-type` and place the path in the graph.
+For example, a `device-type` of Cisco will look for `images/cisco.*`.
 If a match cannot be found, the default, a question mark, is used.